top of page

 Who comes to see me?

-Typically, the individuals and couples who contact me are looking for a form of therapy that goes beyond simply telling their story to an empathetic ear, receiving practical advice and tips, or learning how to cope better rather than live better.
+I work with individuals aged 16+ and couples.
+Typically, the individuals and couples who contact me are looking for a form of therapy that goes beyond simply telling their story to an empathetic listener, receiving practical advice and tips, or learning how to cope more effectively rather than simply live better.

 Many also say they are looking for highly skilled guidance and accompaniment in their journey of personal development, sometimes with elements of coaching where this may be helpful.